collimarco/Standard-Source-Available-License/README.md

 ### Limits of open source licenses

-Open source has great advantages, but, often, it is also a way for big corporations to exploit the work of independent developers.
+Open source has great advantages, but, often, it is also a way for large corporations to exploit the work of independent developers.

 This has produced a negative impact on the ecosystem, including: